moby/moby/man/docker-run.1.md

 Note:

-Not all sysctls are namespaced. docker does not support changing sysctls inside of a container that also modify the host system.
+Not all sysctls are namespaced.
+Docker does not support changing sysctls inside of a container that also modify the host system.
 As the kernel evolves we expect to see more sysctls become namespaced.